 The truth is if I could just be honest and change my mind about who I was, or even about the fact that I had no idea who I was, then I would get a big break.

 And here I am doing very well at something I love and making money and living my bliss.

 Is my life perfect?

-I am no longer scared to say who I am.
 Or what I want.
-Or that I don’t know what the Hell I want.
+Nor that I don’t know what the Hell I want.

 You can change your mind at any moment.